 Working abroad sounds like a great adventure to a lot of people.
-Nevertheless, hunt for jobs in Thailand requires more than just the obvious Thailand cover letter and Thailand CV/resume writing and translation - it needs comprehensive preparation.
-You are going to encounter issues that most likely did not even cross your mind when you made a decision to apply for a job in Thailand.
+Nevertheless, the hunt for jobs in Thailand requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it needs comprehensive preparation.
+You are going to encounter issues that most likely did not even cross your mind when you made a decision to apply for work in Thailand.

-Do not take to lightly the big impact the Thailand jobs can have on the outcomes of your adventure!
+Do not take too lightly the big impact employment in Thailand can have on the outcomes of your adventure!
 For example, issues that are new to you will confront you - i.e. strange practices and strategies related to immigration, job application procedures and selection methods.

 A good personalized, targeted, well-written cover letter written in a short and professional style using power words and action verbs is your chance to set yourself apart, pick up the employer's interest and draw them in for a closer examination of your CV/resume.
 Highlight the most important points of the accompanying CV/resume and the items most relevant for the position you are seeking.